10 Things You Should Wear (and Bring) to a Protest

 A mask (and an extra)

 Unfortunately, the threat of COVID-19 is still very real.
 Despite safety precautions, these vital protests do have the potential to spread the novel coronavirus.
 Protesters could be spreading the respiratory disease via droplets as they shout, chant, and band together to have their voices heard.
 Further, police tactics such as kettling, pepper spraying, tear-gassing, and other violent methods of crowd control and suppression decrease the ability of protesters to protect themselves.
-Here’s what happens to your body when tear-gassed and what you should do.

 Healthcare professionals and disease experts alike have expressed that while there is a high risk in group events, such as protesting, one way to severely cut your risk is through wearing a mask.
 This mask must be tightly fitted over your mouth and nose (and not fogging up your glasses).
 The Centers for Disease Control and Prevention (CDC) recommends wearing cloth face coverings “in public settings where social distancing measures are difficult to maintain.”